arthabus/DreamcastCdiTool/README.md

 Alcohol Settings for burning a dics:

-1. Write Speed - minimal possible (in my case 10x fas fine)
+1. Write Speed - minimal possible (in my case 10x was fine)
 2. Write mode: RAW DAO.
 Hardware dependent.
-If you can't set this mode you'd find another CD/DVD drive to burn a CD-R backup.
+If you can't set this mode you should find another CD/DVD drive to burn a CD-R backup.
 3. Remove tick from "Enable Buffer Underrun Technology" option